Szymon423/Weather-station/README.md

 I never tried soldering SMD components becouse I do not own hot-air station.
 But becouse jlcPCB offers SMT services I want to try it.
 It requires little more work around to generate proper BOOM files.
 #### NEVER MIND
-After exporting everything (GERBER, BOM and PickAndPlace files) it turned out that my SMT service will cost me arround $120...
-At this point I recidet to change few things.
-Most importantlu i decided to soler all by hand.
-Secondly I got rid of CP2101 USB to UART converter and put out RX and TX pins but also connected native USB D+ and D- to proper pins on ESP32.
+After exporting everything (GERBER, BOM and PickAndPlace files) it turned out that SMT service will cost me arround $120...
+At this point I decidet to change few things.
+Most importantly i decided to solder all components by hand.
+Secondly I got rid of CP2101 USB to UART converter and put out RX and TX pins but also connected USB D+ and D- to proper pins on ESP32.
 At this point I reduced number of parts and my total cost (with ordering parts at LCSC) was $30 - much more affordable...

 ## Time for endless waiting for packages...
 See you soon...

+## Meanwhile i'll start playing around with the code
+Check out ESP32-code folder.
+I want to make as easy as possible so...
+We gonna have to make few things:
+ * create class for API handling:
+    - send API request,
+    - interpret JSON data,
+ * create class for local weather data handling:
+    - readings from DHT22
+ * create class for E-paper display handling
+    - prepare fonts,
+    - prepare graphics - cloud, snow, sun, fog etc. and other necesarry icons
+    - waveshare libs to use my e-ink display,
+ * try to use touch sensors for stuff like:
+    - force update,
+    - different data,